-10Signal accuracy is the probability that the signal correctly reveals the state: $P(s = p|S) = P(s = n|F) = \theta_s$.
-11The strategy method is a common practice in many experiments, including beliefs-updating experiments (Gneezy et al., 2013; Esponda et al., 2023).
+&lt;sup>11Signal accuracy is the probability that the signal correctly reveals the state: $P(s = p|S) = P(s = n|F) = \theta_s$ .

+&lt;sup>12The strategy method is a common practice in many experiments, including beliefs-updating experiments (Gneezy et al., 2013; Esponda et al., 2023).
 For the comparison between the strategy method and the direct response method, see Brandts and Charness (2011).

-12Repetition of a task is a standard technique in experiments, which allows participants to adjust to the interface and further arrive at their optimal response.
+&lt;sup>13Repetition of a task is a standard technique in experiments, which allows participants to adjust to the interface and further arrive at their optimal response.
 We address learning in the data analysis section.

-Treatments.
-In the Baseline treatment, participants have an informative prior p and receive one signal with accuracy θ_2 .13 This treatment mimics the classic experiment of Kahneman and Tversky (1972) and the follow-up literature on base-rate neglect (Benjamin, 2019; Esponda et al., 2023).
+p and receive one signal with accuracy $\theta_2$ .
+This treatment mimics the classic experiment of Kahneman and Tversky (1972) and the follow-up literature on baserate neglect.

 In the Simultaneous treatment, participants have an uninformative prior and receive two signals simultaneously.
-The signals are conditionally independent and have accuracies θ_1 and θ_2 .
+The signals are conditionally independent and have accuracies $\theta_1$ and $\theta_2$ .
 With two binary signals, there are four possible combinations of signal realizations.
 However, since the prior is uninformative, the case in which both signals are positive is the mirror equivalent of that in which both signals are negative.
 Similarly, the first signal being negative and the second being positive is the mirror of the case in which the first signal is positive and the second is negative.
 In other words, asking four questions would have been redundant.
 To keep treatments comparable, we randomly draw a value for the first signal and rely on the strategy method to allow for both a positive and a negative realization of the second signal.
 For more details, see the Online Appendix.
-14
+15

 In the Sequential High-Low treatment, participants have an uninformative prior and receive two signals.
 Unlike the Simultaneous treatment, these signals arrive sequentially.
 Participants receive the higher accuracy signal first.
 After observing the first signal realization, participants submit their updated beliefs about the state.
-Afterward, relying on the strategy method, participants submit their beliefs for two possible realizations of the second signal.15 Thus, beliefs are elicited twice, once after the first signal realization and once via the strategy method for both possible values of the second signal.
+Afterward, relying on the strategy method, participants submit their beliefs for two possible realizations of the second signal.
+Thus, beliefs are elicited twice, once after the first signal realization and once via the strategy method for both possible values of the second signal.